rsdoiel/antenna/science_and_technology.md

 date: 2025-01-10, updated: 2025-01-10, from: The Register (UK I.T.
 News)

-<h4>On the Fritz: German router maker AVM declines to appeal in device rights case after coughing up source code</h4> <p>Sebastian Steck, a software developer based in Germany, has obtained the source code and library installation scripts for his AVM FRITZ!Box 4020 router, thanks to a lawsuit funded by the Software Freedom Conservancy (SFC).…</p>
+<h4>On the Fritz: German router maker AVM lets device rights case end after coughing up source code</h4> <p>Sebastian Steck, a software developer based in Germany, has obtained the source code and library installation scripts for his AVM FRITZ!Box 4020 router, thanks to a lawsuit funded by the Software Freedom Conservancy (SFC).…</p>

 <br>